wisdommatt/ecommerce-microservice-user-service/README.md

 # Ecommerce User Microservice

-This is the user microservice that handles all activities in the ecommerce microservice application that has to do with users (retrieve, update etc).
+This is the GRPC user service that handles all activities in the ecommerce application that has to do with users (retrieve, update etc).

 ## Applications